haroldpop/EEG-Project/README.md

 #### a) Attention-based LSTM

 #### b) BiDANN-Framework
+ In github, please find the code in EEG-Project/Code/BiDANN/main_project.ipynb.
+The final code name is main_project.ipynb.
+In the notebokk i have two model result.
+The first one is based on my bidann paper which is the starting method in the notebook.
+In bidann, i used lstm as a feature extractor and classifier for mapping with label space.
+The second method, i used BILSTM method for the same datasets.
+I have written two  method as first method and second method.
+In first method, the main program start from "Main Data Processing for Differential entrophy feature".
+Before that part, I only want to show the preprocessed eeg signal data format, number of features in extracted features, and plot of preprocessed signal as well as differential entrophy LDS plot.
 #### c) DGCNN

 In the notebook GraphConvNetworkChebyshevParameters, you can find how I create the GCNN model and how I varied different parameters to understand the impact of them and find the best one.